S3 method for class 'amerasfit'

 ## Summary with confidence intervals

-fit <- confint(fit, method = "wald.orig")
+fit <- confint(fit, type = "wald.orig")

 #> RC confidence intervals: